 Erected by Maryland-National Capital Parks and Planning Commission.

 Topics.
-This historical marker is listed in these topic lists: African Americans • Agriculture • Colonial Era • Settlements & Settlers • War of 1812 • War, US Civil • War, Vietnam • War, World II.
-A significant historical year for this entry is 1699.
+This historical marker is listed in these topic lists: Animals • Parks & Recreational Areas • Sports.
+A significant historical month for this entry is September 1997.

 Location.
-38° 54.732′ N, 76° 51.982′ W. Marker is in Landover, Maryland, in Prince George's County.
+38° 54.731′ N, 76° 51.982′ W. Marker is in Landover, Maryland, in Prince George's County.
 Marker can be reached from the intersection of Sheriff Road and Harvey Drive, on the right when traveling east.
-The marker is on a walking trail on the grounds of the Prince George's Sports & Learning Complex, to the northeast of the main building.
 Touch for map.
 Marker is at or near this postal address: 8009 Sheriff Rd, Hyattsville MD 20785, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 History of the Wilson Farm (here, next to this marker); Osborne Perry Anderson (approx. ¾ mile away); Christian A Fleetwood (approx. ¾ mile away); Thomas R Hawkins (approx. ¾ mile away); Elizabeth Keckly (approx. ¾ mile away); This Memorial is Dedicated (approx. 0.8 miles away); This Memorial Honors Philip Reed (approx. 0.8 miles away); Ridgeley Rosenwald School (approx. 1½ miles away).
 Touch for a list and map of all markers in Landover.